This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of the hepatitis A vaccine?

 The area where your child got the shot may be sore or tender.
 This is usually mild and goes away in a few hours.
 He or she may also have a headache or loss of appetite, or feel tired for up to 2 days.
+Rarely, your child may develop severe shoulder pain that lasts longer than 2 days.
 He or she may have an allergic reaction to the vaccine.
 This can be life-threatening.
 If your child has severe allergies, including to latex, ask if the vaccine contains ingredients that can trigger an allergic reaction.

 Call 911 if: